DoraExarchou/Digital-VLSI-Systems-NTUA/lab1/README.md

 ### **Further Reading**
-For more details on the implementations and test results, refer to **lab1-report.pdf**.
+For more details on the implementations and test results, refer to **report lab1-team 19.pdf**.